Frequently Asked Questions about Electric Thermal Storage heat

 It is important to size ETS heaters appropriately to ensure you have adequate storage to meet the heating requirements of the area, especially if you’ve installed a whole-house system.
 However, if you’re using an ETS room heater as a supplemental source of heat, with your existing system as back-up, this situation should never arise.

 What happens if the ETS unit is charged, and I don't need heat?
 Is that heat wasted?

 ETS room heaters are well insulated, so the majority of the heat is stored in the bricks until needed.
 The ETS heater will calculate how much it needs to charge every night, so that a heater will charge less when it's not as cold, and charge more during the coldest part of the winter.
 Operation is fully automatic.

 How long will the ETS equipment hold heat?

 If sized properly, the equipment can provide the desired level of comfort 24-hours a day.
 The heater’s brick core, which is used to store the heat, is well insulated to minimize heat loss when heat is not needed.
 The heating equipment has the ability to discharge heat even while it is charging or storing heat during off-peak hours.

 Like most electric heating systems, ETS systems require very little maintenance, if any.
 It is suggested to regularly clean around the heater and make sure no debris falls behind the equipment.
 Unlike existing oil furnaces, ETS systems do NOT require annual maintenance or tune-ups.

 What is the life expectancy of the heater?

 ETS equipment is designed to provide you with many years of trouble-free operation.
 Life expectancy depends on proper sizing, installation, and the environment it is operating in.
 ETS heating systems have proven to be very reliable.
-Here in Maine, many heaters installed by CMP and Bangor Hydro during the 1980s are still running well and keeping homeowners warm.
+Here in Maine, many heaters installed by CMP during the 1980s are still running well and keeping homeowners warm.

 I would like a different color heater than what is offered.
 Can I paint the heater?